1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Today’s vehicles come with ever-more-complex and expensive headlamps (high-intensity-discharge bulbs, headlamps that point around turns, etc.).
 At the same time, we’re keeping our cars longer than ever, with the average age now around 11 years.

 Notice those yellowed-out, hazy headlamps on older cars?
-It's not just an aesthetic problem—headlights like that just don’t work as well (as proven by Consumer Reports).
+It’s not just an aesthetic problem—headlights like that just don’t produce as much light (as proven in testing by AAA).

 That deterioration won’t happen if you drop $50 or so on a set of headlight film covers.
 These are a thick, clear plastic film with an adhesive backing.
 You put them on once and leave them on for the life of your car.
 In addition to preventing the yellow hazing, they also offer protection from, say, a flying rock that could crack a headlamp bucket worth hundreds of dollars.
 That could make it worthwhile even if your car is on a lease.